-Supply of lighter grade SN150 in Asia will likely remain tight as refiners are gradually shifting away from Group I to Group II or III production.
-Supply of SN500 and brightstock is expected to stay largely flat, with Southeast Asian refiners likely to continue to run their units at high rates.
-Supply from Japan will remain tight because of the turnaround at a major Japanese refiner’s unit.
+Supply of lighter grade SN150 in Asia will likely remain tight, as refiners are gradually shifting away from Group I to Group II or III production.
+Supply of SN500 and brightstock will likely increase as several refiners in northeast and southeast Asia are expected to restart their units in the third quarter after completing turnarounds.

 We offer the following regional Base oils-Lubes analysis and news coverage to keep you informed of factors and developments affecting prices in the Base oils-Lubes marketplace.

 News & analysis

 ICIS price assessments are based on information gathered from a wide cross-section of the market, comprising consumers, producers, traders and distributors from more than 250 reporters world-wide.
 Confirmed deals, verified by both buyer and seller, provide the foundation of our price assessments.

 Our in-depth market knowledge drives our specialist focus, as we recognise the importance of individual market dynamics and not a one-size-fits-all approach.

 Over 25 years of reporting on key chemicals markets, including Base oils-Lubes, has brought global recognition of our methodology as being unbiased, authoritative and rigorous in preserving our editorial integrity.
 Our global network of reporters in Houston, London, Singapore, Shanghai, Guangzhou, Mumbai, Perth and Moscow ensures unrivalled coverage of established and emerging markets.

 The main use for base oils is in the manufacture of lubricants, of which there are many thousands of types.